As we plunge into Lent, settling into patterns of prayer and fasting and giving to others, the lectionary points us to the reason for it all.

 A covenant is a type of agreement.
 It is a binding promise that unites people or peoples together.
 Covenants have been made between kings and nations, cementing them as allies.
 A marriage is a covenant that makes two people one and provides the basis for family.
 In the context of God’s relationship with his people, he used covenants to restore and build his human family.
 He used covenants to swear his fidelity and bind us to him in loving obedience.

-The “Old Covenant,” established in the Old Testament (which means “old covenant”), is a series of binding promises by which God declared his intention to bless Israel and bless the world through her; to be her God and she his precious people.
+The phrase “Old Covenant” refers to a series of binding promises by which God declared his intention to bless Israel and bless the world through her; to be her God and she his precious people.
 For her part, she would follow him and show the world a new way of life.
 She would be set apart as a light in the darkness, illuminating the way back to the Father.
 The “New Covenant” is that for which the Old prepared: something that promises and achieves for us an eternal relationship of love and blessing within the family of God as his adopted children and the Bride of his only Son.

 Here’s an outline of the stops we will make on this Lenten journey:

 1st Sunday of Lent – Covenant with Noah

 God establishes a covenant with Noah, with a sign “for all ages to come” (Gen 9:8-15).
 The psalm reminds us that God’s ways “are love and truth to those who keep [his] covenant” (see Ps 25:10).